Solving bound-state equations in $\text{QCD}_2$ with bosonic and fermionic quarks: BSEs for ``baryon" from Hamiltonian approach

 Like the mass gap equation in scalar $\QCDtwo$, \eqref{eq:scalar:mass_gap}, this mass gap equation can also be deduced via variational approach, {\it viz.}, by enforcing the vacuum energy to be minimized.

 Analogous to the fermionization procedure employed in Sec.~\ref{Compound:Fermionization}, we introduce the following color-singlet compound operators: \bseq

 \eseq

-Note that the compound operator $K$ annihilates a bosonic quark and a fermionic antiquark, and the compound operator $\overline{K}$ annihilates a bosonic antiquark and a fermionic quark.
+Note that the compound operator $K$ annihilates a fermionic quark and a bosonic antiquark, and the compound operator $\overline{K}$ annihilates a fermionic antiquark and a bosonic quark.
 The anticommutation relations among four fermionic compound color-singlet operators $K$, $K^{\dagger}$, $\bar{K}$ and $\overline{K}^{\dagger}$ become \bseq

 \eseq

 Since we are solely interested in the ``baryon" state, the interaction term in \eqref{hQCD:ET:Hamiltonian} that couples the bosonic quark sector with the fermionic sector is of pivotal importance.
 It can be expressed in terms of the products of the fermionic compound operators: